-Our research has found that installing loft insulation could reduce your energy bills by up to £215 per year, depending on your home.
+Loft insulation could reduce your energy bills by up to £315 per year, depending on your home.

-We’ve worked out how much you can save on your energy bills and how long loft insulation will take to pay for itself.
+We’ve found out how much it costs to install and how long loft insulation will take to pay for itself.

-The payback time is very quick if you start from having no loft insulation at all.
-But we've found that even homes with existing loft insulation can save money by increasing the amount there is.
+The payback time is short if you started out with no loft insulation.
+But we've found that even homes with existing loft insulation can save money by increasing the amount.

-We've worked with the Royal Institution of Chartered Surveyors*, which publishes average building work and repair costs, to bring you the average cost for loft insulation.
+We've worked with the Royal Institution of Chartered Surveyors* (RICS), which publishes average building work and repair costs, to bring you the average cost for loft insulation.

 |House type||Price from||Price to|

-Professionally installed loft insulation for a typical three-bedroom, semi-detached house with gas central heating costs around £400.
-It will take around two years to pay for itself through the savings you’ll make on your heating bills if you go from no insulation to the recommended amount.
+Professionally installed loft insulation will typically take a couple of years to pay for itself through the savings you’ll make on your heating bills if you go from no insulation to the recommended amount.